 Reporting Hotlines

-A 2013 National Business Ethics Survey revealed that around 41% of all employees in the United States have witnessed misconduct that violates their organization’s ethics standards or the law.
+A 2023 National Business Ethics Survey from the Ethics & Compliance Initiative (ECI) revealed that around 53% of all employees in North America have witnessed misconduct that violates their organization’s ethics standards or the law.
+However, only 62% of the misconducts observed have been reported.
 Organizations can greatly increase the likelihood of discovering misconduct by encouraging employees to flag potential acts of impropriety through a reporting hotline.

 Such hotlines are typically dedicated phone numbers, websites, or both that are administered by a third party and allow for anonymous reports.
 This helps prevent the fear of retaliation from stopping employees or third-party vendors from making reports.